Kidney Transplant List Status and ISCHEMIA-CKD Trial Outcomes

 Protocols for cardiovascular evaluation prior to kidney transplant listing in the United States vary considerably among centers and may be influenced by such factors as availability of testing, patient mix, and collaboration among specialists.
 This study is a valuable contribution to the literature, as there is a dearth of randomized controlled trials addressing CAD treatment in the prekidney transplant population.
 In light of the study findings, the practice of pursuing coronary revascularization in an asymptomatic transplant candidate with normal left ventricular systolic function, solely because of transplant candidacy, should be questioned—particularly since many patients who are listed for kidney transplant are not transplanted for several years, or at all.
 Mechanistically, postkidney transplant MI is often a supply–demand mismatch phenomenon, triggered by stressors such as hypotension, blood loss, and elevated intracardiac filling pressures in the setting of delayed graft function.
 Many patients with advanced CKD, particularly those with diabetes, have coronary microvascular dysfunction, which may increase risk of perioperative events even if complete epicardial revascularization has been achieved.
 Therefore, careful perioperative management of patients with known or suspected ischemic heart disease is always critically important.
 The ongoing CARSK (Canadian-Australian Randomized trial of Screening Kidney transplant candidates for coronary artery disease) trial will provide more guidance for care in this patient population, comparing CAD screening strategies in waitlisted patients (screening only on initial listing versus routine re-screening at regular intervals).

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 < Back to Listings